Ross Ice Shelf: Composition and movement

 The Ross Ice Shelf is one of many such shelves.
 It reaches into Antarctica from the north, and covers an area of about 520,000 km2, nearly the size of France.
 The ice mass is about 800 km wide and 970 km long.
-In some places, namely its southern areas, the ice shelf can be almost 750 m (2,450 ft) thick.
+In some places, namely its southern areas, the ice shelf can be almost 750 m thick.
 The Ross Ice Shelf pushes out into the sea at between 1.5 and 3 m a day.
 Other glaciers gradually add bulk to it.
 At the same time, the freezing of seawater below the ice mass increases the thickness of the ice from 40 to 50 cm.
-Sometimes, fissures and cracks may cause part of the shelf to break off; the largest known is about 31,000 km2, that is, slightly larger than Belgium.
+Sometimes, fissures and cracks may cause part of the shelf to break off; the largest known is about 31000 km2, that is, slightly larger than Belgium.
 Iceberg B-15, the world's largest recorded iceberg, was calved from the Ross Ice Shelf during March 2000.

 Scientists have long been intrigued by the shelf and its composition.
 Many scientific teams researching the Antarctic have made camps on or adjacent to the Ross Ice Shelf.
 This includes McMurdo Station, built next to the Ross Ice Shelf on volcanic rock.
 One major effort was a series of studies conducted in 1957 and 1958, which were continued during the 1960–61 season.
 The efforts involved an international team of scientists.
 Some parties explored the glaciers and others the valleys on the ice shelf.

 From 1967 to 1972 the Scott Polar Research Institute reported extensive observations using radio echo sounding.
-The technique allowed measurements to be taken from the air; allowing a criss cross track of 35,000 km to be covered; compared with a 3,000 km track from previous seismic sounding on the ground.
+The technique allowed measurements to be taken from the air; allowing a criss cross track of 35000 km to be covered; compared with a 3000 km track from previous seismic sounding on the ground.
 More detailed surveys were executed between 1973 and 1978.

 A significant scientific endeavor called the Ross Ice Shelf Project was launched with a plan of drilling into the shelf to sample the biomass in the area and make other determinations about the shelf and its relationship to the sea floor.
 This is believed to be the first oceanographic ice shelf borehole.
 The project included surface glaciological observations as well as drilling, and the glaciological portion started during the planning phase of the drilling.
 The drilling portion of the project was to have begun during 1974, but the actual drilling was delayed until 1976.
 Finally, in 1977, the scientists were able to drill successfully through the ice, making a hole that could be sampled every few days for three weeks.
 The team was able to map the sea floor, study the tides, and assess the fish and various other forms of life in the waters.
 The team also examined the oceanographic and geological conditions as well as the temperature of the ice.
-They estimated that the base of the shelf was −2.16 °C (27.3 °F).
-They also made other calculations about the fluctuations of the temperatures.
+They estimated that the base of the shelf was -2.16 C. They also made other calculations about the fluctuations of the temperatures.